Steve973/pychub/README.md

 ## Overview

-**pychubby** is a Python packaging tool that bundles your wheel and all of its dependencies into a single self-extracting `.chub` file.
+**pychub** is a Python packaging tool that bundles your wheel and all of its dependencies into a single self-extracting `.chub` file.

 The `.chub` file can be executed directly with any compatible Python interpreter